Louis III of France: Early reign; wars against Louis the Younger and Boso (879–880)

 When Louis III was crowned King of West Francia in September 879, approval was split between allowing Louis to rule alone or have the Kingdom be split.
-Invasions began nearly as soon as Louis III was crowned in 879, with dissident nobles and magnates from West Francia led by Louis the Younger, King of East Francia, continuing a campaign that had raged since 877.
+Conflicts began nearly as soon as Louis III was crowned in 879, with dissident nobles and magnates from West Francia led by Louis the Younger, King of East Francia, continuing a campaign that had raged since 877.
 Ultimately, Carloman II and Louis made an agreement in March 880 at Amiens, dividing their father's kingdom, with Louis receiving Neustria and Carloman receiving Aquitania.
 As a result of this split, Boso, one of Charles the Bald's most trusted lieutenants and the Count of Vienne, renounced his allegiance to both brothers and appropriated the title of King of Provence.
 Shortly thereafter, Louis and Carloman made a treaty at Ribemont in 880, giving East Francia the western part of Lotharingia and placating the parties.

 Nonetheless, in the summer of 880, Louis and Carloman went to war against Boso.
 The campaign started well at first, as the brothers captured Mâcon and the northern part of Provence within the first few months of the war.
 They proceeded to unite their forces with those of their cousin, Charles the Fat, who brought armies from Italy, East Francia, and Alemannia into the war.
 Despite the added manpower, the siege of Vienne from August to November 880 was unsuccessful and ultimately proved too costly for the war to continue; Louis accepted defeat.

 Artistic representation of Louis III & Carloman II, as part of a large collection of commissioned paintings by Louis Philippe I of all the French monarchs.